schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/web_api.md

 - IP addresses and serial numbers in this examples are anonymized.
 Adjust to your own needs.
 - The output from curl is without a linefeed at the end, so please be careful when copying the output - do not accidentally add the shell prompt directly after it.
-- When POSTing config data to OpenDTU, always send all settings back, even if only one setting was changed.
+- When POSTing config data to OpenDTU-OnBattery, always send all settings back, even if only one setting was changed.
 Sending single settings is not supported and you will receive a response `{"type":"warning","message":"Values are missing!"}`
 - When POSTing, always put single quotes around the data part.
 Do not confuse the single quote `'` with the backtick `` ` ``.
 You have been warned.
 - Some API calls have a single URL for GET and POST - e.g. `/api/ntp/config`
 - Other API calls use e.g. `/api/limit/status` to GET data and a different URL `/api/limit/config` to POST data.